davep/tinboard/README.md

 - [ ] Full text search.
 - [ ] Allow tags to be combined with core filters.
 - [ ] Allow both the above to be combined.
-- [ ] Add the ability to add a bookmark.
+- [X] Add the ability to add a bookmark.
+  - [ ] Make available suggested tags once the bookmark is known.
 - [X] Add the ability to edit a bookmark.
 - [ ] Add the ability to delete a bookmark.
 - [X] Add the ability to quickly toggle the unread/read status of a